Giraphne/sqlvis/README.md

 | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | <img src="https://github.com/Giraphne/SQLvis/raw/main/images/subquery.png"> | This visualization displays a subquery.
 The two tables in the subquery are purchase and product.
 You can see that these are wrapped in a colored rectangle.
 The visualization can als represent nesting on higher levels.
 The deeper the nesting, the darker the color. |

+### SQLVis+
+SQLVis+ is an extension to the original SQLVis implementation which handles select syntax errors.
+In case of referencing syntax errors such as incorrect references to database objects (tables or columns) the extension will produce error visualizations.
+These error visualizations contain enhanced error messages designed to guide the user to the root of the problem.

 ## License